 This matches with recent ARPES\cite{kang2022charge} and X-ray diffraction\cite{kautzsch2023incommensurate} results.
 Thus, our observed 1.34 THz mode corresponds to the calculated 1.21 THz $A_g$ mode which is a Cs-related mode, and our observed 1.80 THz mode corresponds to the calculated 1.67 THz $A_g$ mode which involves V and Sb oscillations (Fig. \ref{fig7}e).
-The CDW structure in this x = 0.03-0.04 sample contrasts with the coexistence of SD and ISD distortion in undoped CsV$_3$Sb$_5$, which explains the evolution from dual modes to single mode at 1.3 THz by x = 0.03-0.04 Sn-doping.
+The CDW structure in this x = 0.03-0.04 sample contrasts with the coexistence of SD and ISD distortion in undoped CsV$_3$Sb$_5$, which explains the evolution from dual modes to single mode at 1.3 THz by a slight x = 0.03-0.04 Sn-doping.
 The frequency match between the 1.34 THz mode in this x = 0.03-0.04 Sn-doped sample and the higher frequency peak in the 1.3 THz dual modes in undoped CsV$_3$Sb$_5$ indicates this higher frequency peak in the 1.3 THz dual modes in undoped CsV$_3$Sb$_5$ comes from MLL, matching with the conclusion in Appendix D and further confirms the coexistence of MLL and LLL CDW phase in undoped CsV$_3$Sb$_5$.